mbrukman/cloud-launcher/apps/cloudera/cdh5/README.md

 Cloudera CDH5
 =============

-You can deploy Cloudera CDH5 by deploying [Cloudera Manager](manager/).
+You can deploy Cloudera CDH5 by installing [Cloudera Manager](manager/) and using it to provision and install CDH5.